famousj/the-little-hooner/hooner.md

 ## 3. Colhep the Magnificent

-JL: TLS calls this "Cons the Magnificent", but we're focusing on the `:-` rune in this chapter.
+JL: TLS calls this "Cons the Magnificent".
+I decided to use "colhep", since this is the rune we're focused on, but since "cons" is the name of the  operation we're doing here, I could be convinced that this should be "Cons the Magnificent".

 **Q:** What is `+rember [a lat]`
 where `a` is `'mint'`